tascintra/tascintra/README.md

 I'm a front-end developer focused on React and Vue.

-I ❤️ love to give solutions using technology.
+I ❤️ love to give solutions through technology.

 Curiosity, learning, challenge and productivity are what move me on.